 Interested applicants should read the Terms of Reference to ensure they are eligible.

-Eligible applicants should apply using the Graduate Award, Application and Adjudication System GA 3 S (which will be live as of April 1, 2015).
+Eligible applicants should apply using the Graduate Award, Application and Adjudication System (GA3).
 The completed form and all post-secondary transcripts must be received by the Graduate Program Chair in the Department of intended enrollment.

 Terms of Reference